 - 2 peppers, 1 green, 1 red

 - 400 g passata

 - 40 g Parmesan cheese

-In a large pan soften, carrot, celery, and onion for 5 mins
+In a large pan, soften your chopped carrot, celery and onion for 5 minutes.

-Chuck in the red and green peppers and mix, then the balsamic vinegar and tomato puree.
+Chuck in the chopped red and green peppers then add the balsamic vinegar and tomato puree.

-Give a good mix, putting in your garlic, chicken stock, and passata and let the whole mixture bubble for a minute
+Give a good mix and throw in your chopped garlic, chicken stock and passata.
+Let the whole mixture bubble for a minute.

-Cook for 2 hours on a medium heat ( letting it simmer).. with no lid .
-The flavour really intensifies the longer it cooks…( if you don’t have 2 hours 50 mins will do on a low simmer with a lid)
+Simmer for 2 hours on a medium heat with no lid.
+The flavour really intensifies the longer it cooks.
+If you don’t have 2 hours, 50 minutes will do on a low simmer with the lid on.

-after 2 hours stir in Parmesan cheese.. (this really sweetens the dish up, without adding sugar or sweetener )
+After 2 hours, grate in the Parmesan cheese.
+This really sweetens the dish up without adding sugar or sweetener.

-finally, stir in the dried herbs, I use a tablespoon of oregano and basil but build that up adding a good pinch at a time, tasting as you go, (if you, re looking for a smooth bolognese blend sauce well with a hand blender and add in your cook mince once the sauce is blended, also all a little water if you need it )
+Finally, stir in the dried herbs.
+I use a tablespoon of oregano and basil but you can build that up a good pinch at a time, tasting as you go.